bochap/bochap.com/content/posts/1728057192987-go-for-go/index.md

     <figcaption>Inspecting the Go environment</figcaption>
 </figure>

-2. **Taking Go for a Spin** Time for the final test!
+2. **Taking Go for a Spin:** Time for the final test!
 Let's make sure our Go compiler is working as expected.
 Create a simple Go program named `hello.go` using the following command and code:

 ```bash
 vi hello.go